-1 We are all afraid of something and are sure that our fearsare fully justified.
-But when the child pales at the sight of a clown, sobs at a routine examination with a doctor, clings to your hand when you meet a dog peacefully walking on a leash, it's hard for us to understand why he is so scared.
-Perhaps you are one of those lucky people who boldly sits in the chair of the dentist, without a hitch, donating blood and nothing against regular physical examinations.
-But when it came time for your baby to visit the dentist, he began to sob and squirm, trying to get out of the "terrible" chair.
+We are all afraid of something and we are sure that our fearsare quite reasonable.
+But when a child turns pale at the sight of a clown, cries during a routine check-up at the dentist, or clings to your hand when meeting a dog walking peacefully on a leash, it is difficult for us to understand why he is so afraid.
+Perhaps you are one of those lucky ones who boldly sits in the dentist’s chair, gives blood without fear, and has nothing against regular medical check-ups.
+But when it was time for your little one to visit the dentist for the first time, he began to cry and wriggle, trying to get out of the “scary” chair.
 Where did this fear come from?
-And how to behave in a similar situation: scold a coward for lack of courage, go into lengthy explanations of the painlessness of such procedures or postpone a visit to the dental for an indefinite period?
-The child's fears, which can be perceived as annoying hindrances, are in fact part of his development and adaptation.
-As they mature, they mutate, reflecting the changes that are taking place in his life.
-The baby begins to crawl, learns to walk, talk, every day brings a new life.
-Everything happens so fast!
+And how should we behave in such a situation: scold the coward for lack of courage, launch into a lengthy explanation about the painlessness of such procedures, or postpone a visit to the dentist indefinitely?
+A child’s fears, which may be perceived as annoying hindrances, are in fact part of his development and adaptation.
+As he grows, they change, reflecting the changes taking place in his life.
+The baby begins to crawl, learns to walk, talk, every day of his life brings something new.
+Everything happens so quickly!
 And a small child needs to cope with all the changes in mental and physical development, simultaneously absorbing a lot of information.
-But some situations turn out to be too complex for him, and then he can experience anxiety and fear.
-But you are close and can always cheer and comfort him.
+But some situations turn out to be too difficult for him, and then he may experience anxiety and fear.
+But you are there and can always cheer him up and comfort him.

 Monsters (from 3 to 6 years)